 New Zealand generated around 10.96 bn US Dollar in the tourism sector alone.
 This corresponds to 5.3 percent of its the gross domestic product and approximately 19 percent of all international tourism receipts in Australia/New Zealand.

 A global comparison can be found here › International tourism

 Back to overview: New Zealand

 The most popular city in New Zealand for international travelers is Auckland.
-In 2018 it reached the 78th place of the world's most popular cities with 2.80 million tourists.
+In 2019 it reached the 80th place of the world's most popular cities with 2.93 m tourists.